jwashek/exagora.me/about.md

 > <u>Galatians 2:20</u>: I am crucified with Christ: nevertheless I live; yet not I, but Christ liveth in me: and the life which I now live in the flesh I live by the faith of the Son of God, who loved me, and gave himself for me.

 Christ gave His life for *me*.
 Christ gave His life for **you**.
-Ater believing the Gospel and placing our faith in Jesus Christ, we should want to live our lives for Him as a result of this unspeakable love ([2 Corinthians 9:15](https://www.biblegateway.com/passage/?search=2%20Corinthians%209%3A15&version=KJV)).
+After believing the Gospel and placing our faith in Jesus Christ, we should want to live our lives for Him as a result of this unspeakable love ([2 Corinthians 9:15](https://www.biblegateway.com/passage/?search=2%20Corinthians%209%3A15&version=KJV)).

 **Present Day**<br>
 All those years ago, I still haven't lost my faith in Jesus, my Savior.
 But in those years between first getting saved and now, I certainly had my fair share of mishaps in sin, doing things I knew I shouldn't ([Romans 7:18-19](https://www.biblegateway.com/passage/?search=Romans+7%3A18-19&version=KJV)), and not devoting nearly as much time reading/studying the Bible that I should have.
 Just within the past several months (Summer 2022) is when I have deepened my relationship with Jesus to a level of when I first got saved back in the Spring of 2006.
 And boy is it refreshing!
 Like I said before, I never lost my faith, but I did lose my zeal over the years.
 It's something I am striving to claim back.